forrestbao/MLClass/6_Neural_Networks/6_NNs.md

 ::::
 :::

-- With $\delta$'s, we can compute the gradient of error over all weights:
+- With $\delta$'s, we can compute the gradient of loss over all weights:
 - $\nabla^{(1)} = \partial J / \partial \mathbb{W}^{(1)}
   =
    \mathbf{x}^{(1)}  \left ( \bm{\delta}^{(2)} \right )^T